OutdatedVersion/trpc-sse-link/README.md

 ## Issues

 - Subscription continues if client closes the connection early
   - I thought this was covered by the server-side request/response event handlers but that seems to be a misunderstanding.
-Need to dig into it further.
+See [#2](https://github.com/OutdatedVersion/trpc-sse-link/issues/2).

 ## For the visual people